General Terms And Conditions

 4. Any entitlement to claim that Purchaser may have against Seller regarding defects in Products delivered by Seller will be void if:

 a.
-Seller has not been informed in the time frame mentioned in sections 2, 3 and 4 above and/or not in the way specified in said sections;
+Seller has not been informed in the time frame and/or in the relevant manner speci-fied above;

 b.
-Purchaser does not cooperate (sufficiently) with Seller to investigate the soundness of the complaints;
+Purchaser does not cooperate (sufficiently) with Seller to investigate the soundness of the complaint;

 c.
 Purchaser has not properly mounted, treated, used, stored or maintained the Prod-ucts, or has used or treated the Products under circumstances or for purposes other than provided for by Seller; and/or